Volscente/cheat_sheets/shell_scripting/shell_scripting_docs.md

 EXIT_STATUS=$?
 echo ${EXIT_STATUS} # 0
 ```

+Remember to check the documentation of the used command in order to understand the meaning behind each exit status code.

 ## IF-ELSE Statements
 It is possible to use the exit status code for decide which code to execute.